MicrosoftDocs/win32/desktop-src/IndexSrv/using-visual-j---with-indexing-service-apis.md

 ---
-title: Using Visual J++ with Indexing Service APIs
+Description: Using Visual J++ with Indexing Service APIs ms.assetid: a3060a49-5442-40e2-a1b1-992334838f92
-description: Using Visual J++ with Indexing Service APIs ms.assetid: a3060a49-5442-40e2-a1b1-992334838f92 ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+title: Using Visual J++ with Indexing Service APIs ms.technology: desktop ms.prod: windows ms.author: windowssdkdev